 Quantum Electrodynamics with Anharmonic Waves,

 The Higgs boson and the Brout-Englert-Higgs mechanism of symmetry breaking are central to the standard model of physics (therefore a well-deserved Physics Nobel Prize in 2013).
 However, the Higgs potential of the standard model is an ad-hoc construct that blemishes the elegance of the theory.
 It contains a quadratic term that mimics a mass term, but with an imaginary mass.
 A fourth-order term is added, even though no other fundamental particle has such a term.
 Combined with two adjustable parameters this construct looks rather clumsy.
-This lack of elegance has been a concern to many theorists and has led to a variety of models where an observable Higgs particle is either absent or composed of fermion pairs (analogous to electron pairs in superconductors).
-But these models are outperformed by the standard Higgs potential, which matches the data with the help of its adjustable parameters.
-In all cases one wants to have a finite "vacuum expectation value" (VEV) for the Higgs boson.
-That is needed to generate masses for fundamental particles.
-In a fully-symmetric theory they would be massless (like the photon in electromagnetism and the gluons in the theory of the strong interaction).
+This lack of elegance has been a concern to many theorists.
+It led to models where the Higgs particle is not fundamental, but composed of fermion pairs (analogous to the electron pairs in superconductors).
+But such models are outperformed by the standard Higgs potential, which matches the data with the help of its adjustable parameters.

-At a first glance the concept of gauge bosons with a finite VEV raises concerns, since they are vector particles.
+At a first glance, the concept of gauge bosons with a finite VEV raises concerns, since they are vector particles.
 If they had a fixed vector as VEV, that would define a preferred direction in space (like a bar magnet pointing in a specific direction).
 Consequently the rotational symmetry of empty space would be violated.
 That may be the reason why no one seems to have considered this idea before.
-But there is an escape: One can choose an individual direction of the VEV for each gauge boson, based on the direction of its momentum (either parallel or perpendicular to it).
-In quantum field theory, there is an infinite number of virtual gauge bosons floating around in space, each with a different momentum.
-Since their momenta average out to zero, their VEVs do so, too.
+But there is an escape: One can choose an individual direction for the expectation value of each gauge boson, referenced to the direction of its momentum (either parallel or perpendicular to it).
+The vacuum of quantum field theory contains an infinite number of virtual gauge bosons, each with a different momentum.
+To obtain the VEV, one has to sum over their individual expectation values.
+Since their momenta average out to zero, their expectation values do so, too.
 That eliminates any preferred direction in space.
-Nevertheless, there will be a preferred direction in the neighborhood of a specific gauge boson -- more precisely, within its Compton wavelength h/Mc (h = Planck's constant, M = mass of the gauge boson, c = velocity of light).
-Since gauge symmetry is a local symmetry, it can be broken locally by the VEV of an individual gauge boson.
-The interactions of a gauge boson with other particles are local as well -- and in particular its self-interactions.
-Those determine the VEV in the proposed model.
+The VEV of the gauge boson pairs forming the composite Higgs boson does not average out to zero.
+They form a scalar (like the Higgs boson) and thus are able to play the role of the Higgs boson.

 A Higgs Boson Composed of Gauge Bosons,